bvincent1/rngrngrng/book/chapter3.md

 From his position behind the arm of the couch, he was facing towards the glass door of the balcony.
 In the reflection he could see a figure standing in the brightly lit doorway.
 They were dressed in loose, but not obstructive black clothing.
 From what he could tell they had a half mask covering the bottom of their face and some sort of googles over their eyes.
-His own reflection didn't show any meaningful shape and instead made him look like a dark pile of cloth.
+His own reflection didn't show any meaningful shape and instead made him look like a dark pile.
 He was fixed in place, knowing full well that any movement would give him away.
 The figure stepped inside, and closed the door without looking.
 The faint click and snap told him they'd locked it behind them.
 The figure surveyed the room from a standstill and paused looking at the doorway to the bedroom.
-They raised one arm up, and leveled the other underneath it, a small shaped in their hand.
-Arthur figured it was a gun of some sort, but he didn't recognize the type outright.
+They raised one arm up, and leveled the other underneath it, a small shape in their hand.
+Arthur figured it was a gun of some sort, but he couldn't recognize the type outright from the reflection.
 One careful step after the other, the figure moved towards the bedroom door.
-They were clearly experienced and held a low stance, ready for a fight.
+They held a low stance, ready for a fight.
+Experienced.
 Arthur was suddenly very aware of the mess he'd made on the way in.
 As the figure stepped closer and closer, he lost his view in the reflection of the glass balcony door.
 Arthur had to wait until he was sure the figure wouldn't see him move.
 It was agony, but he forced himself to wait , counting the seconds in his head.
-At the bottom of his count he silently shifted from the end of the couch to the front, crouching lower so the figure wouldn't be able to see him.
+At the bottom of his count he silently shifted from the end of the couch to the front, almost crawling so the figure wouldn't be able to see him.

 To his credit, he was as silent as a shadow.
 He made it all the way to the other end of the couch and peaked around the corner.
 From his new point of view he saw the figure had their back turned towards him.
 From here he could see that they